 - CHECK DEADLINES: make arrangements with your chair and/or the registrar to ensure you are meeting deadlines relevant to DEX and related fees.

-- DEFEND: successfully complete the oral defense of your dissertation and make all edits requested by your committee.
+- FINAL ORALS: successfully complete the final orals for your dissertation and make all edits requested by your committee.

 - FORMAT your final draft: follow both APA and specific Program/Campus style guidelines.
 See "Formatting - 6th Ed.
 APA Guidelines" and "Formatting - Program/Campus Guidelines" tabs above.